mdavidson9/docs.balsamiq.com/content/desktop/exporting.md

 ## Exporting to PDF

 You can export the mockups in your project as a PDF, which can be useful for printing, sending by email, presenting to clients, or posting online.
-If your mockups contain links, these will work in your exported PDF as well, which will allow you to create click-through prototypes of your designs. _(To learn more about linking, see [Linking Mockups Together](/desktop/linking/).)_
+If your mockups contain **links**, these will work in your exported PDF as well, which will allow you to create click-through prototypes of your designs. _(To learn more about linking, see [Linking Mockups Together](/desktop/linking/).)_

+{{% alert info %}}**Note:** Links may not work in the default Windows 8 or 10 PDF viewer.
+If this happens, you can download [Adobe Acrobat](//acrobat.adobe.com/us/en/products/pdf-reader.html) or one of the many other free PDF viewers.{{% /alert %}}

 To export to PDF select the Project > Export to PDF... menu command (shortcut: CTRL/CMD+P).
 Each mockup will be displayed on a separate page of a PDF document.
 The mockups will be in the same order as in the project, so arrange them in the order you'd like before exporting.